 Sent: June 1, 2022

 Now that you’re part of the Pack, we want to know: what drives you to be your best?
 At Loyola, our Jesuit identity helps us to challenge our assumptions, reflect on our actions, and pursue something more—something greater than ourselves.
 The Jesuits call that magis, Latin for “more.”
 Get to know a few of the Jesuit values at the core of our community.

 Through thoughtful reflection and prayer, we can connect to our calling and find a greater appreciation for all things, both big and small.
 A discerning mindset helps us to think critically, act with empathy for others, and pursue our greater calling in life.

 Christian Life Communities (CLCs) are small groups (usually between 6 to 10 members) that meet regularly to pray, reflect, and discuss issues of life and faith.
 Based in Ignatian spirituality, CLCs help members find God in all things and develop a discerning mindset.
 We have a group just for graduate students.
-Contact University Minister Laura Alexander for more information.
+Contact University Minister Ken Weber for more information.

 Educating the Whole Person

 It’s our mission to help you find your passion and make a lasting impact on our world.
 We will develop more than just your mind; we’ll create a space where you can be your most authentic self.
 We call that cura personalis—care for the whole person, body, mind, and spirit.

 Explore your spirituality through our Interfaith Ministries, designed to serve the needs of diverse faith traditions and backgrounds.
 Student Life and Ministry can also host reflection nights on campus for graduate departments upon request.
 If you would like to help organize a night of reflection for your program of study or a particular class, contact us at firstname.lastname@example.org or 504.865.3622.